 Born in Philadelphia, Santore graduated from the Philadelphia Museum School of Art (now the University of the Arts) in 1956.
 He began his career as a freelance illustrator working for advertising agencies and magazines including, TV Guide, Saturday Evening Post, Time, Life and many others.
-Since 1986 Santore has worked as a children’s book illustrator becoming one of the most respected and acclaimed illustrators of today.
+Since 1986 Santore worked as a children’s book illustrator becoming one of the most respected and acclaimed illustrators.